FuseByExample/cxf-webinars/README.txt

 -------------------------------
 To install the camel-cxf demos into JBoss Fuse, you need to install the relevant OSGi bundle and any prerequisite features.

+Note: You must stop the 'customer-ws-osgi-bundle', if you have alread installed and started it, otherwise you will get a port conflict when a camel-cxf demo is started.

 For example, to install the camel-cxf POJO route, do